nicehash/NiceHashMiner/README.md

 ## General settings
 Parameter | Range | Description
 -----------------|----------|-------------------
-ConfigFileVersion | Version | This is to identify which version of NiceHashMinerLegacy did the config file is made from.
+ConfigFileVersion | Version | This is to identify which version of NiceHashMiner did the config file is made from.
-Language | number | Language selection for NiceHashMinerLegacy GUI.
+Language | number | Language selection for NiceHashMiner GUI.
 DisplayCurrency | valid 3 letter code | Converts to selected currency via http://fixer.io valid options are any supported via fixer.
 DebugConsole | true or false | When set to true, it displays debug console.
-BitcoinAddress | valid BTC address | The address that NiceHashMinerLegacy will mine to.
+BitcoinAddress | valid BTC address | The address that NiceHashMiner will mine to.
 WorkerName | text | To identify the computer on NiceHash web UI.
 ServiceLocation | number | Used to select the location of the mining server.
 HideMiningWindows | true or false | When set to true, sgminer, ccminer and cpuminer console windows will be hidden.
-MinimizeToTray | true or false | When set to true, NiceHashMinerLegacy will minimize to the system tray.
+MinimizeToTray | true or false | When set to true, NiceHashMiner will minimize to the system tray.
 ForceCPUExtension | 0, 1, 2, 3 or 4 | Force certain CPU extension miner.
 0 is automatic, 1 for AVX2, 2 for AVX, 3 for AES and  4 for SSE2.
 SwitchMinSecondsFixed | number | Fixed part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 SwitchMinSecondsDynamic | number | Random part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 Random part is used to prevent all world-wide NiceHash Miner users to have the exact same switching pattern.